Agriculture in the United Arab Emirates

+Land agriculture

+Despite its arid climate and limited arable land, the UAE has made significant strides in agricultural development.
+The total cultivable land was around 70,000 hectares in the early 1990s.
+As of 2021, arable land constituted a small percentage of the country's total land area.

+The main farming regions include Digdaga in Ras al-Khaimah, Falaj al Mualla in Umm al-Qawain, Wadi adh Dhayd in Sharjah, Al Awir in Dubai, and the coastal areas of Al Fujairah.
+Date palms dominate cultivation, with approximately 4 million trees recorded in the early 1990s.
+The government has historically supported agriculture through subsidies on fertilizers, seeds, and pesticides, as well as providing loans for machinery and technical assistance.
+However, challenges such as limited ploughed land, high temperatures, periodic locust swarms, and water scarcity persist.
+Over-extraction of groundwater has led to significant drops in water tables and increased soil salinity, forcing some farms to cease production.

 Between 1979 and 1985, agricultural production increased sixfold.
 Nevertheless, the UAE imported about 70 percent of its food requirements in the early 1990s.
 The major vegetable crops, supplying nearly all the country's needs during the season, are tomatoes, cabbage, eggplant, squash, and cauliflower.
 Ras al-Khaimah produces most of the country's vegetables.
 In addition to dates, the major fruit crops are citrus and mangoes.
 A vegetable canning facility in Al Ain has a processing capacity of 120 tons per day.

 Poultry farms provided 70 percent of local requirements for eggs and 45 percent of poultry meat needed in 1989.
 Local dairies produced more than 73,000 tons of milk in 1991, meeting 92 percent of domestic demand.

-Considerable revenues have been devoted to forestation, public landscaping, and parks.
-Trees and shrubs are distributed free to schools, government afforestation companies receive contracts to plant plots in the range of 200 to 300 hectares.
-The goals are to improve the appearance of public places as well as to prevent the desertification process in vulnerable agricultural areas.
-Many private farms have also increased around the Dhaid area of Sharjah.
-Although small, these private farms amount considerably to the green cover in the emirates.
+In recent years, the UAE has embraced agricultural technology (AgriTech) to enhance food security and reduce reliance on imports, which account for about 85% of its food consumption.
+In 2022, 36% of AgriTech companies in the UAE focused on indoor farming solutions.
+Madar Farms, located in the Khalifa Economic Zones Abu Dhabi (KEZAD), utilizes vertical and hydroponic farming techniques to produce leafy greens, emphasizing sustainability and water conservation.
+Additionally, Scottish vertical farming specialist Intelligent Growth Solutions has partnered with ReFarm Global on a project within the UAE's Food Tech Valley initiative.
+This 900,000-square-foot farm aims to produce over 3 million kilograms of food annually, contributing to import reduction.